JuneKelly/manuel-contrib-watch/README.md

 # Usage

-First declare an associative array called `actions`, of regex-patterns to watch for and corresponding actions to take when a file matching that pattern changes.
+First declare an associative array called `actions`, of [glob patterns](http://mywiki.wooledge.org/glob#Globs) to watch for and corresponding actions to take when a file matching that pattern changes.
 Then call the `manuel_watch` function with a directory to watch over:

 Example:
 ```bash